 Surfers on Bells Beach and the view of Addis Point and Addiscot Beach from the viewpoint on the Koorie Cultural Walk.

 For a spectacular view of Addiscot beach, follow the Koorie Cultural Walk to the elevated viewpoint.
-Part of the Surf Coast Walk, the Koorie Cultural Walk is a fairly gentle two kilometre return stroll through the covered trees and bush.
+A part of the Surf Coast Walk, the Koorie Cultural Walk is a fairly gentle two kilometre return stroll through the covered trees and bush.

 The route documents the history of the region’s Aboriginal Wathaurung tribe, before arriving at the stunning panorama above Point Addis.